Does Cardio Make You Gain Weight? Here's What The Experts Say

-As the theory goes, one of the main reasons people either don't lose weight or gain it when they engage in regular cardiovascular activity is because all that movement makes them hungrier.
-While this concept has been studied for years, the latest research out of Loughborough University in Britain saw some interesting results.
+As the theory goes, one of the main reasons people either don't lose weight when they engage in regular cardiovascular activity is because all that movement makes them hungrier.
+While this concept has been studied for years, the latest research out of Loughborough University in Britain1 saw some interesting results.

 The small study closely followed 16 healthy young men to see which types of exercise led to increased levels of acylated ghrelin, or the hormone that increases appetite.
 Interestingly, they found that when these men ran for 90 minutes or longer, their appetites were actually less voracious than the appetites of those who engaged in shorter, more intense bursts of exercise.

 Of course, this is a small study, but the bottom line is that we're all different—and for some people, eating an enormous meal after exercise might have less to do with actual appetite and more to do with other factors.

 Why exercise backfires.

 Let's take a closer look at those other factors.
 Albert Matheny, M.S., R.D., CSCS, and co-founder of SoHo Strength Lab, says that for many of his clients who struggle with their weight, they mistake dehydration for hunger.
 "While cardio can make people hungrier, I often believe it's in their heads," he explains.
 "First, make sure you are hydrated.
 Second, make sure you are giving your body the nutrition it needs."